carolinearrestam/Random-User-Generator/README.md

 http://localhost:3000/api/profiles?count=50

 Request fetches 50 random profiles.
-You can adjust the number of profiles by changing the endpoint with count parameter in the query string.
+You can adjust the number of profiles by changing the endpoint with count parameter in the query string in example Postman.
 For example, to fetch 10 profiles, you would use:

 http://localhost:3000/api/profiles?count=10